 The Debate Over Capitalism

 The claims for capitalism differ from the classical case for a competitive market economy.
-Adam Smith’s thesis two centuries ago was that the presence of many buyers and many sellers competing with one another in the marketplace would cause wasteful resource allocations to be weeded out “as if by an invisible hand.”
+Adam Smith’s thesis two centuries ago was that the presence of many buyers and many sellers competing with one another in the marketplace would weed out wasteful resource allocations “as if by an invisible hand.”
 (So, in equilibrium conditions, one person’s earnings could not be further increased except at the expense of another’s.)
 This valuable ability of unimpeded markets could not be matched by a central government bureau, as Ludwig von Mises warned the socialists in the 1920s.
 But Smith’s insights left it unclear how or whether economic change might be generated.
 Would competition among firms suffice to generate change, with or without private ownership?
-Would private ownership suffice, with or without competition?

 A few central European economies twice became laboratories in recent decades for testing competition without private ownership.
 From the late 1960s to the late 1980s they allowed each state-owned firm to set their own prices, outputs, wages and workforce in competition with the others.
 Whether or not efficiency improved, it was clear that economic dynamism did not ensue.
 It was said in defense of these state firms that their managers’ plans for them were often blocked by the state and that the managers knew they could get their losses covered by the state so they didn’t need to take chances.
 In the 1990s, the state firms were put on their own.
 This time, with their backs to the wall, they began innovating like mad, hoping that with luck it would be their ticket to survival.
 But these state firms were not able to innovate successfully.1 Competition, it appears, is not sufficient for economic dynamism.